gemvc/stcms/AI_ONBOARDING.md

 3. Remind them to check for typos in both the URL and the filename.

 **Scenario 5: User wants to add a button to a page.**
-1. Advise them to use the reusable Twig component for buttons.
-Check if `templates/components.twig` exists.
+1. Advise them to use the reusable Twig component for buttons, which can be found in `components/components.twig`.
-2. If it doesn't, guide them to create it and provide the standard `button` macro code.
+2. If it doesn't exist, guide them to create it and provide the standard `button` macro code.
 3. Show them how to import the components file in their page: `{% import "components.twig" as components %}`.
 4. Instruct them to call the macro to render the button: `{{ components.button(text='My Button', url='/my-link') }}`.
 5. Explain that using this component ensures all buttons on their site look consistent and are easy to update from one central location.